otto-de/api-guidelines/guidelines/020_guidelines/040_resources/4090_must-use-common-sorting-query-parameter.md

 If simple sorting of the results is possible, the `sort` query parameter must be used.

-The parameter accepts a property and optionally the direction to sort by (e.g. `?sort=price,desc`).
+The parameter accepts a property and a direction prefix (e.g. `sort=+price`).
+The direction `+` means the result will be sorted ascending, `-` descending accordingly.

+The sort direction must always be provided.

-The property name should correspond to the name used in the resource representation (e.g. `price.grossValue`).
+The property name should correspond to the name used in the resource representation (e.g. `sort=+price.grossValue`).

-Multiple sorting criteria are supported by providing the `sort` query parameter multiple times (e.g. `?sort=price,desc&sort=name`)
+Multiple sorting criteria are supported by providing a comma-separated list (e.g. `sort=+price,-name`).

 Services do not need to support all resource properties to be used for sorting.